Daily Routine of High Performers: Build a Schedule That Actually Works

 A shutdown ritual aids in transitioning smoothly from work to personal life.
 This could mean finishing tasks before leaving or planning ahead at home.
 Reflecting on achievements and preparing for tomorrow reduces anxiety about unfinished business.

-• Embrace Personal Time for Renewal: Engage in activities like spending time with family, pursuing hobbies, or simply resting.
+- Embrace Personal Time for Renewal: Engage in activities like spending time with family, pursuing hobbies, or simply resting.
 These activities allow the brain to process information and rejuvenate, preparing you for challenges ahead.
+If you are not quite feeling the need to other activites, read The Superpower of Taking Action (Why Momentum Beats Motivation) to get started on your passion.

 The Importance of Consistent Recovery